 The fact of the matter is that there are FOUR macroeconomic sectors (household sector, business sector, government sector, and Rest of the World) but in the MMT presentations one sector is missing, more specifically, the balance of the business sector = profit is nowhere to be seen.#1

-MMT is built upon this tripartite macroeconomic balances equation (I−S)+(G−T)+(X−M)=0.#2 Why are two sectors ― the household and the business sector ― lumped together to the “private sector”?
+MMT is built upon this 3-sector macroeconomic balances equation (I−S)+(G−T)+(X−M)=0.#2 Why are two sectors ― the household and the business sector ― lumped together into the “private sector”?

 Now, the balance of the household sector is saving/dissaving and the balance of the business sector is profit/loss.
 By lumping the two sectors together profit vanishes from sight.

 The axiomatically correct 4-sector balances equation reads (I−S)+(G−T)+(X−M)−(Qm−Yd)=0 with Qm monetary profit and Yd distributed profit.
 And from this equation follows Public Deficit = Private Profit given the balances of the household sector and the Rest of the World.